jorishr/snowfall-js/README.md

 }
 ```

+## Log level

+The default log level will only log errors to the browser console.
+During development you can set `logLevel: "info"` to get more informative messages and warnings in the browser console.

 ### How to use a custom configuration object

 You can pass a customized configuration object to the `snowfallAnimationStart()` function.
 For example: